javo2002/Active-Directory-Analysis/README.md

 ## Credits
 This project is heavily inspired by MyDFIR's excellent guide on building an Active Directory home lab.
 Check out the original guide here: [Active Directory Home Lab Guide by MyDFIR](https://www.youtube.com/watch?v=5OessbOgyEo).

-## Contributing
-Feel free to fork this repository and contribute improvements or additional features.

-## License
-This repository is licensed under the MIT License.